 The read/write heads crashed after a drop, or the spindle motor seized.
 Requires sourcing exact-match donor heads (same model, firmware revision, and production batch), swapping them in our 0.02 micron ULPA-filtered clean bench, and imaging sector by sector with DeepSpar Disk Imager for error-tolerant reads.

-Encrypted WD My Passport or My Book models add $200-$400 for bridge chip DEK extraction if the original enclosure has failed.
+Encrypted WD My Passport or My Book models with a failed bridge require firmware-tier recovery at $600–$900.
 This covers desoldering the flash chip, reading out the Data Encryption Key, and transplanting it to a donor bridge board.

 Data Recovery Standards & Verification